radrow/ddtrace/EVALUATION.md

 ### TERMINATED ###
 ```

 ## Reproducing the results from the paper

-### Plots
+### Reproducing the plots

-To reproduce *Figures 15 and 16* run the following command:
+To reproduce *Figures 15 and 16* in the paper, please run the following command:

 ```bash
 docker run --rm -v "$(pwd)/output:/app/output" ddmon ./bench.sh
 ```

-**Note:** it may take about an hour to finish.
+**Note:** this command may take about one hour to finish.

-After that, the following figures should be generated:
+After that, the following PDF files should be generated:

 - *Figure 15a*: `output/figure_15_a.pdf`
 - *Figure 15b*: `output/figure_15_b.pdf`